Expressive Text-to-Speech Synthesis via Deep Learning

-Text-To-Speech synthesis systems have existed for decades and have recently improved with the advent of Deep Neural Networks (DNNs).
+Text-To-Speech synthesis systems have existed for decades and have recently improved with the advent of Deep Learning (DL).
 These systems offer excellent speech quality, by learning from tens of hours of speech.

 Subject vulgarisation